Berkshire Eagle Staff

 The Suns tied the score in the top of the sixth inning on an RBI single by Penn’s Jeff McGarry that scored college teammate Gary Tesch.
 Mc Garry had four of the Suns’ 17 hits, going 4 for 9.
 Geary (3 for 9), Tesch (3 for 8, two runs scored) and Chris Reynolds (2 for 8) were the other multiple hitters for the Suns.

 Cody Gilchrist, the seventh Nashua pitcher, opened the 18th and his second pitch hit Valentin.
-Two outs later, Geary found himself in an 0-2 hole.
-He worked the count full before getting what proved to be the game-winning hit.

 Former Suns player Jimmy Ricoy made the final out of the game, grounding to McGarry at third.